 Rebif (interferon beta-1a)

 Companies: EMD Serono and Pfizer.

-Treatment: Subcutaneous injection three times per week.
+Treatment: Subcutaneous injection (beneath the fat layer under the skin) three times per week.

 Companies: Biogen Idec and Elan Pharmaceuticals